-You may face some problem with the format when it comes to editing.
-Most video editing applications do not support direct import of the AVCHD format.
+You may face some problems with the format when it comes to editing.
+Most video editing applications do not support the direct import of the AVCHD format.
 AVCHD files need to be converted to a compatible format.
-So, if you want to save time on conversion you would need to choose a video editing application that directly supports AVCHD.
+So, if you want to save time on the conversion you would need to choose a video editing application that directly supports AVCHD.

 What Can I do if My Video Editing Program Doesn’t Support Direct Import of AVCHD footage?